Notorious (1946 film): Plot

-In April 1946, Alicia Huberman, the American daughter of a convicted Nazi spy, is recruited by government agent T. R. Devlin to infiltrate an organization of Nazis who escaped to Brazil after World War II.
+In April 1946, Alicia Huberman, the American daughter of a convicted German spy, is recruited by government agent T. R. Devlin to infiltrate a group of German émigrés who escaped to Brazil after World War II.
 When Alicia refuses to help the authorities, Devlin plays recordings of her fighting with her father, insisting that she loves the United States.

 Devlin and Alicia meet at the racetrack.

 While awaiting the details of her assignment in Rio de Janeiro, Alicia and Devlin fall in love, though his feelings are complicated by her promiscuous past.
-When Devlin receives instructions to persuade her to seduce Alex Sebastian, her father's friend and a leading Farben executive, Devlin fails to convince his superiors that it is too much to ask of Alicia.
+When Devlin receives instructions to persuade her to seduce Alex Sebastian, her father's friend and a leading IG Farben executive, Devlin fails to convince his superiors that it is too much to ask of Alicia.
 The superiors cynically observe that seduction is not out of character for her.
 Told that Sebastian was once in love with Alicia, Devlin puts up a stoic front when informing Alicia about the mission.
 Mistakenly, Alicia infers that he was pretending to love her as part of his job.

 Devlin contrives to have Alicia meet Sebastian at a riding club.
 Recognizing her, Sebastian pursues her, saying he always knew they would be united.
 He invites Alicia to a dinner party at his home, where he will host a few business acquaintances.
 Devlin and Captain Paul Prescott of the U.S. Secret Service instruct Alicia to memorize the names and nationalities of everyone there.
 At dinner, Alicia observes a guest become agitated at the sight of a certain wine bottle; he is ushered quickly from the room.
 When the gentlemen are alone at the end of the dinner, this guest apologizes and tries to go home, but another insists on driving him, implying that the neurotic and untrustworthy associate will be killed.

 Alicia soon reports to Devlin, "You can add Sebastian's name to my list of playmates."
 Later, Alicia informs Devlin and Prescott that Sebastian has proposed to her.
 Disappointed by Devlin's indifference, she marries Sebastian.

 Alicia takes the wine cellar key while Sebastian dresses for the party.
 The gown is by Edith Head.